slfyzz/CronSchedular/README.md

 - Allowing the same job to be executed multiple times in parallel.
 - adding more statistical operations, such as calculating the actual average execution time.
 - Allowing to cancel jobs and manipulate existing jobs.
+- Adding more tests for the monitoring, and to cover test cases for large number of jobs